 - Red-eye reduction does not work unless the people in the image are looking directly at the camera (flash). - Red-eye reduction may not work very well if the subjects are located far away from the camera.

 Other Useful Flash Features

-- Changing the flash intensity (page 78) - Compensating for insufficient flash intensity (page 79)
+Changing the flash intensity (page 79)

 Using Auto Shutter (Auto Shutter)

 With Auto Shutter, the camera releases the shutter automatically when it detects that certain conditions are present.